Ponies with Purpose: Preserving the heritage of Wales’ mountain herds

 The ponies are not subtle in showing their enthusiasm for treats.

-Jacko snorts and backs up suspiciously upon suddenly noticing what he perceives to be a life-threatening monster-shaped rock.
+Jacko snorts and backs up suspiciously upon suddenly noticing what he appears to view as a threatening monster-shaped rock.
 His human Regina quietly showed him his fears were unfounded.

 The pack frames the ponies wear are imported from Canada, while the panniers are made locally in the Welsh town of Tredegar.

-Hooftrek co-director Lyndy Cooke who was instrumental in transforming Will’s idea into reality.
+Hooftrek co-director Lyndy Cooke helped Will transform his idea into reality.